-My SCCM/ConfigMgr TP lab got expired as I didn’t upgrade the lab since last November (1611 time frame).
-The technical preview versions are cumulate but if you don’t upgrade to the latest version within 90 days then, it will get expired, and you need to build one from scratch.
+My SCCM/ConfigMgr TP lab expired as I didn’t upgrade the lab since last November (1611 time frame).
+The technical preview versions are accumulated, but if you don’t upgrade to the latest version within 90 days, it will expire, and you need to build one from scratch.

-How do we come to know whether your SCCM CB TP lab has expired or not?
-You could either see the expiry duration on the top tab of your SCCM console (evaluation 10 days left) or SMS executive and other services will start getting stopped every hour (I’m not very sure whether it’s every hour or less).
+How do we know whether your SCCM CB TP lab has expired or not?
+You could either see the expiry duration on the top tab of your SCCM console (evaluation 10 days left), or SMS executive and other services will start getting stopped every hour (I’m not sure whether it’s every hour or less).

 Video Tutorial How to Integrate ConfigMgr SCCM CB 1702 TP Azure AD Integration – here

 SCCM CB 1702 TP Console view – Integrate ConfigMgr SCCM CB with Azure AD

 So, coming back to the topic “How to integrate Azure AD with SCCM/ConfigMgr?”
 This is a very straightforward process if you already have an Azure subscription and you are a global admin of your Azure subscription.

 Add Azure Active Directory button has been made available in SCCM CB 1702 TP console ribbon menu, under the Cloud services section, as you can see in the above picture.
 Click on the sign-in button and enter your Azure subscription (probably with global admin access).

 Once the above step has been completed, two Azure Applications appear in the SCCM console.
 These apps are registered during the Azure AD integration process with SCCM/ConfigMgr CB.
 The first app you can see is the SCCM server app, and the second one is the SCCM client app.